dansand/ResChapter/content/numpy.md

           201.679992,    200.      ])
 ```

-Returns 2  times each element of the original array, as does:
+Python returned 2  times each element of the original array, as does:

 ```python
 data + data